Identifying and Mapping Invasive Plant Species

 Invasive plant species can quickly overtake and eliminate native plants in an area.
 To battle and control these invasions, you first need to identify the invasive species, distinguish it even as an immature plant from native species, and map its distribution throughout an area.

-The PSR+ and the RS-3500 spectroradiometers from Spectral Evolution are field systems that can quickly help identify different plant species to separate the native from invasive species using NIR spectroscopy.
+The SR-6500, RS-5400, PSR+ and the RS-3500 spectroradiometers from Spectral Evolution are field systems that can quickly help identify different plant species to separate the native from invasive species using NIR spectroscopy.
 By measuring absorbed and reflected light, each plant produces its unique spectral “fingerprint.”

 Equipped with our unique leaf clip, these instruments can be used for rapid field sampling.
 The spectroradiometers are fast and run off a lithium-ion battery.
 Two batteries are provided for about 6 hours of continuous scanning.
 The spectroradiometers are high resolution/high sensitivity instruments designed for field use.
 They are lightweight, rugged and reliable with no moving optical parts to break or misalign.

-Both spectroradiometers are available with EZ-ID sample identification software that allows you to build your own custom library.
+These spectroradiometers are available with EZ-ID sample identification software that allows you to build your own custom library.
 By identifying different invasive species at different stages in growth, you can compare samples to your library for fast identification and eradication.
 In addition you can check the health and monitor the growth of native species affected by the invasion.

 With the optional EZ-ID sample identification software, you can build your own library as you scan adding metadata such as plant name, species, operator, location, etc. As well as up to 8 custom metadata fields.
 All data is saved as an ASCII file for use with other analysis software.